orcudy/server/README.md

 curl --http2 -kv https://45.55.160.135:8080/user/crazy
 ```

-The above get should return a JSON of the form
+The above get should return a JSON of the form:
 ```
-{"username": "crazy", "token":"<some token>"}
+{"token":"<some token>"}
 ```

 #### App -> Server /verify POST: